 Marketing communications for lotteries must not be likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture.

-Marketing communications for lotteries should not be directed at those aged under 16 years through the selection of media or context in which they appear.
+Marketing communications for lotteries should not be directed at those aged under 16 years (or 18 years for National Lottery products) through the selection of media or context in which they appear.

 Marketing communications for lotteries must not exploit cultural beliefs or traditions about gambling or luck.

 Marketing communications for lotteries must not condone or encourage criminal or antisocial behaviour.

 Marketing communications for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).